Basic Weight Loss Principle

 When deciding on your caloric deficit, you need to keep in mind the minimum amount of calories your body needs to function.
 Do not go below this.

-The best rule to follow in creating your caloric deficit is to not make it larger that 20% or the calories needed to maintain your weight.
+The best rule to follow in creating your caloric deficit is to not make it larger than 20% of the calories needed to maintain your weight.
 This accounts for heavier people being able to lose more weight than lighter people.
 The 20% rule also keeps the weight loss slow and steady and more likely to stay gone.
 This is the healthiest rate of weight loss.

 Calorie Counting Tools